The Impressions: ABC-Paramount Records success

-Mayfield wrote a number of Butler's early solo hits, and used the money to get the Impressions to move to Chicago, Illinois.
+Mayfield wrote several of Butler's early solo hits, and used the money to get the Impressions to move to New York City.
 There, they got a new deal with ABC-Paramount Records in 1961, and released their first post-Butler single.
 That single, "Gypsy Woman", was their biggest single to date, hitting No. 2 on the R&B chart and No. 20 on the pop chart.
 Successive singles failed to match "Gypsy Woman"′s success, and Richard and Arthur Brooks ended up leaving the group in 1962.

 The Impressions returned to Chicago as a trio, and soon aligned themselves with producer Johnny Pate, who helped to update their sound and create a more lush soul sound for the group.
 The result was "It's All Right", a 1963 million-selling gold single that topped the R&B chart and made it to No. 4 on the pop chart, and became one of the group's signature songs.
 "It's All Right" and "Gypsy Woman" were the anchors of the Impressions' first LP, 1963's The Impressions.

 1964 brought the first of Mayfield's Black pride anthem compositions, "Keep on Pushing", which became a top 10 smash on both the Billboard Pop and R&B chart, peaking at No. 10 Pop.
 It was the title cut from the album of the same name, which also reached the top 10 on both charts.
 Future Mayfield compositions featured an increasingly social and political awareness, including the following year's major hit and the group's best-known song, the gospel-influenced "People Get Ready", which hit No. 3 on the R&B chart and No. 14 on the pop chart.